developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 ## Example Use Cases

-This section explains how to switch layouts when focus of the input field changes.
+This section explains how to switch layouts using Android intents when focus of an input field changes.
+Layout switching also can be done through DataWedge.
+[Find out how](/datawedge/latest/guide/utilities/ekb/).

-Only one definition (.encrypted) file should be present in following folder path in device:

-Keyboard and key layout settings can be configured using EKB intent APIs or through DataWedge.
-There are scenarios where user can switch between custom layouts and EKB's fixed layouts (i.e. numeric, alpha-numeric, scan and symbol layouts).

 ### Requirements

-* EKB v3.2 installed on the target device(s) and set as the default input source
+* **EKB v3.2 installed on the target device(s)**, activated and set as the default input source
 * **A *<u>single</u>* EKD layout file** (i.e. `myProject.encrypted`) in the following device folder: <br>
  `/enterprise/device/settings/ekb/config/`
+* **Layout file must contain ALL layouts** being used by apps on the device

 > See the [Enterprise Keyboard Designer Guide](/ekd) for help creating a layout file.